DKFN/Swirl-GraphQL-Subject/README.md

 The subject schema is built for being simple to use and fun to play with, as such many GraphQL specifications have not been implemented

+This time the server is NOT bundled with the frontend.
+You can clone the backend repo and run it if you wish but the backend is already hosted on a VM.

 (Pending version 1.0)
 It is provided with a demo project built with JQuery as it is yet the most used library yet,